ARDRAUK/Best_Resume/README.md

 * Upload multiple PDF resumes
 * Paste any Job Description (JD)
 * Get the Top 5 best matching resumes based on content relevance
-* Powered by Google Gemini AI
+* Powered by Groq API using the DeepSeek model.
 * Clean and simple UI using Streamlit

 **How it Works**